rolandmueller/bigdata/streamlit.md

-# Create a Streamlit App
+# Create a Streamlit App similar to Gapminder

 You task is to create a interactive bubble chart with Streamlit similar to https://www.gapminder.org/tools/